American University of Armenia

 The American University of Armenia (AUA) (Հայաստանի ամերիկյան համալսարան, ՀԱՀ; Hayastani amerikyan hamalsaran, HAH) is a private, independent university in Yerevan, Armenia that is accredited by the Western Association of Schools and Colleges Senior College and University Commission.
 It is the first U.S.-accredited institution in the former Soviet Union that provides undergraduate and graduate education.

-It was founded in 1991, Armenia's first year of independence, by the Armenian General Benevolent Union (AGBU), the University of California (UC), and the Armenian government.
-The university is the country's first institution modeled on Western-style higher education, committed to teaching, research, and service; it offers 12 master's and 9 bachelor's degrees.
+It was founded in 1991, the first year of Armenia's independence, by the Armenian General Benevolent Union (AGBU), the University of California (UC), and the Armenian government.
+The university is the country's first institution modeled on Western-style higher education.
+Committed to teaching, research, and service, it offers 12 master's and 9 bachelor's degrees.

 History

 Origins

 The idea of opening an American-style institution of higher education in Armenia originated in the late 1980s.
 When Armenia was struck by a devastating earthquake in 1988 the country, then still part of the Soviet Union, was opened to unprecedented international humanitarian and technical assistance.
 A number of earthquake engineers from the West helped in the reconstruction of the disaster zone.
-In 1989, Yuri Sarkissian, then rector of the Yerevan Polytechnic Institute, suggested to Armen Der Kiureghian, Professor of Civil Engineering at the University of California, Berkeley, that an Armenian technical university based on the Western model ought to be established to foster educational progress in Armenia.
-The proposition was narrowed to the creation a graduate university on the American model.
-Der Kiureghian and another earthquake engineer, Mihran Agbabian, Professor Emeritus at the University of Southern California, set out to realize the goal.
+In 1989, Yuri Sarkissian, then rector of the Yerevan Polytechnic Institute, proposed to Armen Der Kiureghian, Professor of Civil Engineering at the University of California, Berkeley, the establishment of a Western-style Armenian technical university to advance higher education in Armenia.
+Der Kiureghian and another earthquake engineer, Mihran Agbabian, Professor Emeritus at the University of Southern California, set out to realize that goal.
 A number of American and Armenian academics supported the concept of the university.
 Der Kiureghian and Agbabian, along with the late Stepan Karamardian, formerly Dean of the A. Gary Anderson Graduate School of Management at the University of California, Riverside, presented their proposal to the Armenian government.
 Agbabian became the founding president in 1991 and served until 1997.

 The Armenian General Benevolent Union (AGBU) and the University of California (UC) helped realize AUA.
 The Armenian government—in particular the Ministry of Higher Education and Sciences (now the Ministry of Education and Science)—offered financial and logistical support for the university despite the turbulent political and economic circumstances in Armenia between 1989 and 1991.
-The AGBU underwrote a significant portion of the operational funding; when the UC was asked for its assistance in founding the university, its president David P. Gardner appointed a task force led by Senior Vice President for Academic Affairs William R. Frazer to evaluate the possibility of an affiliation between AUA and UC.
+The AGBU underwrote a significant portion of the operational funding; when UC was asked for its assistance in founding the university, its president David P. Gardner appointed a task force led by Senior Vice President for Academic Affairs William R. Frazer to evaluate the possibility of an affiliation between AUA and UC.
 After the task force's visit to Armenia in July 1990, the Regents of the University of California voted unanimously in favor of an affiliation, through which UC provides technical support and experience for the growth of AUA and collaborates with AUA in preparing its faculty.